Interstate 495 / Capital Beltway

 - Springfield Interchange

 Work between 2008 and 2011 involved constructing four new outer lanes on the Beltway and the demolition and reconstruction of all Interstate 495 interchanges.
 Work between 2011 and 2012 shifted traffic onto the new outer lanes while crews constructed two inner HOT lanes.
-The project completion was expected in 2013, but opened on November 17, 2012.
+The project completion was expected in 2013, but instead occurred on November 17, 2012.
 See the ExpressLanes web site for additional details.

 Photos of the original configurations of Interstate 495, prior to the Springfield Interchange project, the addition of 495 ExpressLanes and the Woodrow Wilson Bridge replacement and approach work can be found at the following guides: